-The Hastings Leadership Academy for Women is an executive education course that prepares women law firm partners and in-house counsel to stride confidently to the highest levels of success in their firms and organizations, their communities and the legal profession.
+The Leadership Academy for Women is an executive education course that prepares women law firm partners and in-house counsel to stride confidently to the highest levels of success in their firms and organizations, their communities and the legal profession.

 Who Should Attend?

-The Leadership Academy is an executive education program for women law firm partners and in-house attorneys who are current or emerging leaders within their organizations.
+The Leadership Academy is an executive education program for women law firm partners who are current or emerging leaders within their organizations.
 Women who attend are the rising stars of the legal profession, and the Leadership Academy gives them the tools and confidence they need to realize their leadership ambitions.

 What topics are covered?